 Now, picture yourself trying to convince your parents to let you stay up late on a school night.
 You start with a broad argument, like discussing the importance of relaxation time, and slowly narrow it down to why it’s okay for you to stay up late tonight.
 A funnel chart works similarly.
 It shows a process that starts broadly and narrows down over time, kind of like a sales process or a website visit.
 Just remember each stage in the funnel represents a different event or argument.

-Important facts about funnel charts:
+Essential facts about funnel charts:

 - A funnel chart displays a process that starts broadly and narrows over sequential stages, often used to represent stages in a sales process or website traffic.